 Please note, the information on these pages may be subject to change and does not apply to PGCE students.

-Changes to the eligibility of EU students for home fee status and financial support from Student Finance England have been confirmed in a Government statement.
+Changes to the eligibility of EU/EEA and Swiss students for home fee status and financial support from Student Finance England have been confirmed by the Government.
 These changes take effect from academic year 2021/22 entry.
 Exemptions apply to those who have settled or pre-settled status under the EU Settlement Scheme, as well as Irish nationals, who may still be eligible for the UK tuition fee rate and associated financial support.
-Irish nationals should apply to Student Universal Support Ireland (SUSI).
+Irish nationals should ordinarily apply to Student Universal Support Ireland (SUSI).
 Please see our dedicated guide to EU student finance for further information on the new eligibility rules.

 Tuition fees and financial support information for overseas students can be found at www.edgehill.ac.uk/international/fees.